 Research into the types of crew available and what each critter will do is essential for you to build your army.
 Having the right amount of each species of animal is also important because if you have too many, the food supply will eventually run out for many of them, at which time they die and add to your Nitrate problem.

 Stay away from the store-prepared Clean-Up-Crew Packages as they are all about making money.
 Do your research, see what’s available locally and purchase your own crew.
 Also, be sure not to add them all in one go!

-When your aquarium initially cycled you were actually growing huge colonies of Nitrobacter and Nitrosomonas bacteria that consume Ammonia and Nitrites which then convert it to nitrate which is far less toxic – until it begins to rise over 20ppm.
+When your aquarium initially cycled you were actually growing huge colonies of Nitrobacter and Nitrosomonas bacteria that consume and converts toxic ammonia and nitrite, which then convert it to nitrate which is far less toxic – until it begins to rise over 20ppm.

-The final part of the Nitrogen Cycle is the release of Nitrogen gas, therefore the more bacteria you can grow, the more ammonia, nitrite, and then nitrate get converted and removed from the tank with water changes and small amounts converted to gas, which releases from the water column.
+The final part of the Nitrogen Cycle is the release of nitrogen gas, therefore the more bacteria you can grow, the more ammonia, nitrite, and then nitrate get converted and removed from the tank with water changes and small amounts converted to gas, which releases from the water column.

 There are several ways to increase the surface area on which more bacteria can grow:

 - Add more Live Rock to your tank or sump